6 Ways to Protect Horses While Transferring Ownership

 4. Good Matchmaking

 Once you know the personality, skills and any physical limitations of a horse, spending time with adopters is key to finding a good match.
-At Harmony, potential adopters are required to fill out a and take three lessons at the facility before bringing the horse home.
-Leonard says taking the time up front prevents returns down the line—and with a return rate of only 3 percent, it’s clear the program works.
+At Harmony, potential adopters are offered 3 riding lessons at the facility before bringing the horse home.
+Leonard says taking the time upfront prevents returns down the line—and with a return rate of only 3 percent, it’s clear the program works.

-Having a generous and clearly communicated return policy goes a long way to providing a safety net for your horses.
+Having a generous and clearly communicated return policy goes a long way to providing a safety net for your horses, as well as providing a valuable benefit to adoption.
 Collette Duddy, executive director of Second Chance Thoroughbreds in Spencer, NY, says, “We stress to our adopters that we will always take the horse back if things don’t work out.”

-The organization also offers a two-month trial period that allows adopters to return a horse for a full refund and a lifetime right of refusal, where adopters wishing to sell or give away a horse must give Second Chance first dibs on the horse.
+The organization also offers a 2-month trial period that allows adopters to return a horse for a full refund.

 6. Follow-up and Relationship Building

-Beside creating a good match from the start, following up with adopters may be the next most important step in keeping adopted horses safe.
-Periodic check-ins will allow you to address any behavioral, medical or financial issues early on before the horse becomes at risk.
+Besides creating a good match from the start, following up with adopters may be the next most important step in keeping adopted horses safe.
+Periodic check-ins will allow you to address any behavioral, medical, or financial issues early on before the horse becomes at risk.
+It’s key to ensure that these check-ins are positive and friendly, communicating your wishes to support the adopter, rather than giving them a feeling of being surveilled.

 According to Candy Haasch, founder of Warriors of the Rainbow Horse Sanctuary in Reeds, MO, “It’s the goodwill, friendship and mutual interest in the well-being of the horse that will protect them, not a legal writ.”